weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

 For this reason, we want to utilize the more short-lived OAuth tokens to avoid exposing a personal access token.
 We also don't want to persist these tokens longer than we have to.

-In addition, flows that require a `CLIENT_SECRET` will require us to embed it in the binary, which leaves us open to exposing it via decompilation.
+In addition, flows that require a `client_secret` will require us to embed it in the binary, which leaves us open to exposing it via decompilation.

 ### UX Concerns